Jittakorn-S/EDSMAIOTransChecker/README.md

-# EDSMAIOTransChecker
+# EDS MAIOTrans Checker

-EDSMAIOTransChecker is a.NET task application to check files in a folder and then notify LINE.
+EDS MAIOTrans Checker is a.NET task application to check files in a folder and then notify LINE.

 ## Installation